David-Haim/concurrencpp/README.md

 If a result-promise gets out of scope and no result/exception has been set, the result-promise destructor sets a `concurrencpp::errors::broken_task` exception using the `set_exception` method.
 Suspended and blocked tasks waiting for the associated result object are resumed/unblocked.

-Result promises can convert callback style of code into `async/await` style of code: whenever a component requires a callback to marshal the asynchronous result, we can pass a callback that calls `set_result` or `set_exception` (depending on the asynchronous result itself) on the passed result promise, and return the associated result.
+Result promises can convert callback style of code into `async/await` style of code: whenever a component requires a callback to pass the asynchronous result, we can pass a callback that calls `set_result` or `set_exception` (depending on the asynchronous result itself) on the passed result promise, and return the associated result.

 #### `result_promise` API